Massive New Mexico wildfire leaps ahead with flying embers

 Evacuations were ordered for villages south of the resort town of Angel Fire, where residents were told to also be packed and ready to go.

+Meanwhile, a wildfire that erupted Wednesday afternoon in coastal Southern California raced through coastal bluffs of multimillion-dollar mansions, burning at least a dozen homes, fire officials said.
+The flames were fanned by gusty ocean winds.
+No injuries were reported.

-The towering plume of smoke created by the raging wildfire could be seen hundreds of miles away, but for the well-known tourist enclave of Taos just to the west, it was more unnerving.
+The towering plume of smoke created by New Mexico's raging wildfire could be seen hundreds of miles away, but for the well-known tourist enclave of Taos just to the west, it was more unnerving.

 “I think everyone is a little on edge,” Karina Armijo, a town spokeswoman, said Wednesday, adding that she's been busy fielding calls from people who are wondering whether it's still safe to visit.
 “It's hard to say what's going to happen a week from now versus three weeks from now — or even tomorrow.”